-Dyslexia is typically “diagnosed” by a psychologist and “treated” by educators.
-Therefore, you will find it defined in two places: education guidelines and medical diagnostic manuals.
+Dyslexia is typically “diagnosed” by a psychologist and “treated” by educators (though I personally prefer non-medical language like “identified” and “supported”).
+As such, you will find it defined in two places: education guidelines and medical diagnostic manuals.

 Check your local education department to see if they have special education guidelines for dyslexia diagnosis and support.

 Here in Ontario, new draft guidelines have dropped the word dyslexia, however it is broadly defined as a learning disability under the “Communicational” exceptionality:

 The world’s two main medical diagnostic guides define dyslexia as follows:

 DSM-5 (Diagnostic and Statistical Manual of Mental Disorders)

 Dyslexia is categorized as a “specific learning disorder” in the DSM-5 (published in 2013), which is the handbook used by health care professionals in the United States and internationally.
 It is considered the authoritative guide to the diagnosis of “mental disorders” (though it is troubling that dyslexia is categorized as a “mental illness“).

 DSM-5 was a change from the previous edition, which included dyslexia as a distinct category: